OpenTranslationBible/open-bible/en-GB/66.Revelation/md/revelation-11.md

 They proclaimed,

-> “We express our gratitude to You, Lord God Almighty,
+> “We give thanks to You, Lord God Almighty,
 > the One who is and who was,
 > because You have taken Your great power
 > and have begun to reign.